Reflecting Upon Irreducible Mind

 behavior, it doesn’t, as such, care a fig about true belief.
 As Francis

-Crick, the co-discoverer of the genetic code, writes in The Astonishing Hypothesis,
+Crick, the co-discoverer of the genetic code, writes in The Astonishing

-to survive and leave descendents."
+clever enough to survive and leave descendents."

-I am suspicious about Plantinga' point here.
+I am suspicious about Plantinga' point

-truth? (as opposed to epistemological reality/epistemological truth).
+reality/ontological truth? (as opposed to epistemological reality/epistemological

-evolution. to create science.
+by evolution, to create science.
 It is my belief that we have been making

 it for the last 100.000 years, and surely far before these many years as